merlinkv/MegaDuino/README.md

 Board revision and notes

+**01-01-2022 - MegaDuino 4.7**

+* Removed external power jack
+* Added an 4 rows piano switch to allow selection of audio cable to be used:
+** 1-2 OFF -> L - ON / R - OFF / GND - ON
+** 1 ON / 2 OFF -> L+R - ON / GND - ON
+** 1 OFF / 2 ON -> L - ON / R+GND - ON
+* Added footprint to add an ICSP connector (optional) and allow to program the Mega 2560 or use master/slave boards without opening the case.

 **05-10-2020 - MegaDuino PM 1.3**
   * All capacitors & resistors are SMD
   * Added Buzzer circuitry to allow listening the loading sounds directly from MegaDuino.
 Can be activated or deactivated.